elozadaj/azteczon/doc/adr/0003-deployment-model.md

 - A cloud provider must be chosen (see "Cloud Provider" ADR)
 - A faster time-to-market, b of superseding infrastructure management to third-party cloud providers.
-  - Configuration still relies on our end, so we are in control of quotas / limits.
+  - Configuration still relies on our end, so we are in control of quotas/limits.
 - A serverless architecture inherently increases the coupling between the selected cloud provider and our system.
   - See "Package Structure" ADR, where we explore ways to mitigate high coupling.